v-cakoll/docs.pl-pl/docs/framework/wcf/extending/how-to-retrieve-metadata-over-a-non-mex-binding.md

     </system.serviceModel>
     ```

-3. <span data-ttu-id="8186f-112">Tworzenie `MetadataExchangeClient` i wywołać `GetMetadata`.</span><span class="sxs-lookup"><span data-stu-id="8186f-112">Create a `MetadataExchangeClient` and call `GetMetadata`.</span></span> <span data-ttu-id="8186f-113">Istnieją dwa sposoby, aby to zrobić: można określić niestandardowego powiązania w konfiguracji lub można określić niestandardowego powiązania w kodzie, jak pokazano w poniższym przykładzie.</span><span class="sxs-lookup"><span data-stu-id="8186f-113">There are two ways to do this: you can specify the custom binding in configuration, or you can specify the custom binding in code, as shown in the following example.</span></span>
+3. <span data-ttu-id="059b1-112">Utwórz wywołanie `MetadataExchangeClient` `GetMetadata`i.</span><span class="sxs-lookup"><span data-stu-id="059b1-112">Create a `MetadataExchangeClient` and call `GetMetadata`.</span></span> <span data-ttu-id="059b1-113">Istnieją dwa sposoby, aby to zrobić: można określić niestandardowe powiązanie w konfiguracji lub można określić niestandardowe powiązanie w kodzie, jak pokazano w poniższym przykładzie.</span><span class="sxs-lookup"><span data-stu-id="059b1-113">There are two ways to do this: you can specify the custom binding in configuration, or you can specify the custom binding in code, as shown in the following example.</span></span>

     ```
     // The custom binding is specified in configuration.